dansysanalyst/powergrid-doc/docs/table/features-setup.md

 In some cases we need to show more information in the table, for example:
 _when selecting a product I would like to see which ingredients this product has or other information such as stock, billing, etc_.

-::: info
+::: info 📝 INFO
  > Note: The backend will only be queried when toggled.
 :::

 ### Usage